niplav/site/reports.md

 some [kōans](https://en.wikipedia.org/wiki/Koan) from
-the Waking Up app and some recordings of [Ṭhānissaro Bhikkhu](https://en.wikipedia.org/wiki/Thanissaro_Bhikkhu) (which later got turned into his With Each and Every Breath).
+the Waking Up app and some recordings of [Ṭhānissaro Bhikkhu](https://en.wikipedia.org/wiki/Thanissaro_Bhikkhu) (which later got turned into his With Each and Every Breath<!--TODO: link-->).

 Meditations were usually an hour long, alternating between sitting and walking.
 I'd usually try to time it so that I did walking meditation directly after lunch.
+Towards the end of the retreat I gravitated to 90-minute sits, which felt like a titanic ocean of time, and taught me some equanimity towards unpleasant sensations in my legs.

 So: How did it go?